 Every major vendor PLC tool is Windows-first and has been for two decades.
 TIA Portal is Windows-only.
 Studio 5000 is Windows-only.
 Codesys IDE is Windows-only.
 Factory IO is Windows-only.
 LogixPro is Windows-only.
 On a Mac — whether an Intel iMac or an M3 MacBook — none of those install natively.

 The orthodox workaround is Parallels Desktop (~$100/yr) + a Windows licence (~$200 one-off for Home) + a vendor PLC IDE licence (TIA Portal €1,200+/yr, Studio 5000 $5,500+/yr).
-That is roughly $1,500–$2,500 per year before a single rung is written — and Apple Silicon adds its own complications because Windows 11 on ARM has to emulate x86 for most PLC tools, which kills performance and occasionally breaks installs outright.
+That is roughly $1,500–$2,500 per year before a single rung is written — and Apple Silicon adds its own complications because Windows 11 on ARM has to emulate x86 for most PLC tools, which carries a 30–50% performance penalty and occasionally breaks installs outright.
 Then there is the keyboard layout tax: every Windows shortcut expects Ctrl where the Mac has ⌘, and no VM fixes this well.

 Workarounds